corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/api-ref/overview.md

 Full documentation for the Corda 5 Developer Preview APIs can be found in the [API reference for Corda](/en/api-ref.html).

-Within the scope if this preview, you may be more interested in the [Flows](/en/api-ref/corda/5.0-dev-preview-1/open-source/modules/corda-flows/flows/) and [Application](/en/api-ref/corda/5.0-dev-preview-1/open-source/modules/corda-application/application/) API references, as they contain APIs that can be used in a locally deployed CorDapp.
+Within the scope of this preview, you may be more interested in the [Flows](/en/api-ref/corda/5.0-dev-preview-1/open-source/modules/corda-flows/flows/) and [Application](/en/api-ref/corda/5.0-dev-preview-1/open-source/modules/corda-application/application/) API references, as they contain APIs that can be used in a locally deployed CorDapp.